The NYC Musical Saw Festival was established by founder/director Natalia ‘Saw Lady’ Paruz in 2002.

 Television appearances include FOX (Good Day New York), ABC (Good Morning America), NBC (New York Live), MTV (Andy Milonakis Show), VH1 (Behind the Music), History Channel (Tool Box), PBS (Music Under New York – Emmy award winner), MSG (NYC Soundtracks – Emmy award winner).

-Film appearances include ‘Dummy‘ with Adrian Brody.
-Natalia’s saw can be heard on the soundtracks of films such as ‘El Carnaval Sodoma’/Arthuro Ripstein, ‘I Sell the Dead’, ‘Another Earth’ and ‘American Carny’.
+Film appearances include ‘Dummy‘ with Adrian Brody and ‘The Heart is a Drum Machine‘.
+Natalia’s saw can be heard on the soundtracks of films such as ‘Time Out of Mind’ with Richard Gere, Fox Searchlight’s ‘Another Earth’,‘When Jack Went Glamping’ with David Arquette, ‘Miss Stevens’, ‘El Carnaval Sodoma’, ‘I Sell the Dead’, ‘American Carny’ and the HBO series ‘The Jinx: The Life and Deaths of Robert Durst’.

 Radio performances include NPR (A Prairie Home Companion), XM Satelite Radio, WFMU & WBAI.

-Natalia received citations of honor from the New York City Council, the New York State Senate and a medal of honor from Paris, France and is mentioned in 7 books including ‘City Lights’/St. Martin’s Press and ‘New York Curiosities’/Globe Pequot Press.
+Natalia received citations of honor from the New York City Council, the New York State Senate and a medal of honor from Paris, France and is mentioned in 16 books including ‘City Lights’/St. Martin’s Press, ‘New York Curiosities’/Globe Pequot Press and ‘Music in American Life – An Encyclopedia of the Songs, Styles, Stars, and Stories That Shaped Our Culture’/Greenwood.

 She was chosen by Time Out New York, the Village Voice, the New York Press and the New York Resident for their Best of New York lists, and was featured in articles by the New York Times, the Boston Globe, the Daily News, Newsday and Metro New York.

-Natalia has recorded on Capitol Records, Universal Records and Atlantic Records with such artists as John Hiat and she is a recipiant of grants from the New York City Department of Cultural Affairs and the The New York State Council on the Arts.
+Natalia has recorded on Capitol Records, Universal Records and Atlantic Records with such artists as John Hiat and composer Elliot Goldenthal, and she is a recipient of grants from the New York City Department of Cultural Affairs and the The New York State Council on the Arts.

 Natalia’s musical saw can be heard on TV commercials, including spots for Volvo, Motorola, Chex Mix & California Cheese.